tradingstrategy-ai/tradingview-defi-strategy/README.md

 ### API key

-When you run the notebook for the first time, you will be prompted to register to give an API key for Trading Strategy datasets.
+When you run the notebook for the first time, you will be prompted to register to give an API key to download Trading Strategy datasets.

+## Running backtests

-## Running backtest notebooks from terminal
+### Running backtest notebooks from terminal

 Running the backtesting notebook in a terminal is the most robust, though not that useful method